Router Vulnerability Check

 UPnP & NAT-PMP Risks

-The reason why these protocols are considered a vulnerability is that through your devices when these are enabled, they can essentially poke holes in the Router Firewall, meaning if a device becomes compromised through hacking or malware you leave your router open for vulnerabilities.
+These protocols are considered a vulnerability because when they are enabled on your devices, they can poke holes in the Router Firewall.
+This means that if a device is compromised through hacking or malware, your router is open for vulnerabilities.

 These protocols allow opening ports and creating port mapping and forwarding automatically, without any authentication.